-- the surface of the top of crystalline basement; - the surface of the base of Quaternary sediments (<2.58 million year old); - the thickness of the Quaternary sediments; - proposed faults; - springs (historic and present); - historic topographic maps; - historic drainage patterns of the Potomac River and adjacent creeks; and - numerous paleochannels that exist beneath Washington D.C.
-(Figure 5.1)
+- The surface of the top of crystalline basement; - The surface of the base of Quaternary sediments (<2.58 million years old); - The thickness of the Quaternary sediments; - Proposed faults; - Springs (historic and present); - Historic topographic maps; - Historic drainage patterns of the Potomac River and adjacent creeks; and - Numerous paleochannels that exist beneath Washington D.C. (see Figure 5.1).

-Figure 5.1: (Left) LiDAR elevation map of Washington D.C. and the paleochannels found in the current study (arrows pointing downriver).
+Figure 5.1 (Left) LiDAR elevation map of Washington D.C. and the paleochannels found in the current study (arrows pointing downriver).
 (Right) Structure contour map of base of Quaternary sediments showing numerous paleochannels and locations of proposed faults (red dashed lines) and documented fault (solid red line).